 SpecialtiesMusic Theory, Songwriting, and Piano

-Kevin Siegfried joined the Conservatory in 2004 and is an instructor of music theory and songwriting.
+Kevin Siegfried joined the Conservatory in 2004 and is a professor of theater specializing in music theory and songwriting.

 Siegfried's music is published by Earthsongs, E. C. Schirmer, G. Schirmer, and MorningStar and has been performed by such leading ensembles as the Byrd Ensemble, the Cardinall's Musick, Conspirare, the Dale Warland Singers, and the Seattle Bach Choir.
 Recent festival performances include the American Masterpieces Choral Festival, Llangollen International Musical Eisteddfod (Wales), Maine Festival of American Music, Minnesota Beethoven Festival, and the St. Magnus International Festival (Scotland).
 He is the recipient of grants and awards from ASCAP, the Carlton Savage Endowment, Choral Arts New England, National Endowment for the Arts, and New Hampshire State Council on the Arts.

 Siegfried earned his B.A. in piano from Antioch College, his M.A. in theory and composition from the University of Iowa, and his D.M.A. in composition from New England Conservatory, where he studied with Lee Hyla, Michael Gandolfi, and Daniel Pinkham.
 Siegfried completed additional studies in France through the European American Musical Alliance.

 - Distinguished Faculty Award (Boston Conservatory at Berklee, 2017)

 - New England Conservatory Alumni Award (Entrepreneurial Musicianship Department, 2015)

 - Theater Division Outstanding Teacher of the Year (Boston Conservatory, 2012)